Japan Racing Association Hall of Fame: Race horse nomination

-Since 2004, an additional rule was introduced: that race horses which retired less than a year or more than 20 years ago cannot be nominated.
+Since 2004, an additional rule was introduced: that race horses which retired less than a year, or more than 20 years ago cannot be nominated.
 In that year only, an extra vote was held exclusively for horse which retired more than 20 years (where Takeshiba O was selected).

-Most years, there are no horses elected to the Hall of Fame, due to the division of the vote among many horses.
-In particular, after the retirement of El Condor Pasa in 1999, El Condor Pasa had earned more than half of the total vote most years.
-Yet no horse was elected until 2004 because Special Week, one of El Condor Pasa's rivals, had earned more than 30 percent of the vote.
-Hence neither of these horses got over 75% of the vote, and no other horses could since El Condor Pasa and Special Week in conjunction took over 80% of the vote.
+Criticism against the voting process

+The voting process for race horse selection has been called in to question, including by some voters, in 2022 after no horses gained the required votes to be inducted in to the Hall of Fame, including Almond Eye despite winning 9 Grade 1 races in her career.
+While Almond Eye was ultimately inducted in 2023, during that same voting process Contrail was not selected by 1 less vote, and at least 3 votes were cast to Stay Gold, who was already ineligible due to the retirement rules; leading to more criticism against the voting process.

 Jockeys

 The jockeys who have shown remarkable activity as well as more than 1000 victories are inducted to hall of Fame.
 The selection was started in 2004.